Parker Arts

 Lecture Series

 Parker Arts Lecture Series are free lectures supported by the Parker Cultural and Scientific Commission.
 The intent of lectures is to increase the understanding of how arts, science and technology affect current and future issues facing our community and provide the opportunity to learn and discuss a variety of trending topics.
-Lectures take place at The Schoolhouse (19650 E Mainstreet).
-Click the link to a lecture below to reserve your free tickets.
+Lectures take place at The Schoolhouse Theater and The PACE Center Event Room.
+Please check lecture locations below and review preshow email for location changes and additional information.
+You may reserve your free tickets two months prior to each lecture.
+Click the link to a lecture below or find the lecture on the ticketing page.

 If you have a topic you would like to present to the community as part of the Parker Arts Lecture Series, please reach out to PACEedu@parkeronline.org.
 Simply email your name, topic, and how you are knowledgeable about the topic.
 You will be invited to present your idea to the Commission for consideration.